 - all the things you needn’t worry about, why, and how to get over them

 And, as all the best infomercial salesmen say, more.
-Click here to get all the details — before the class is sold out:
+Click here to get all the details

 I’ve taken just about everything I’ve learned on my 3-year odyssey from consulting income only to a self-supporting product empire, and poured it into this class: the fears, the truths, the techniques, and the systems.